medusajs/medusa/docs/content/modules/multiwarehouse/inventory-module.md

 ### Entities Relation Overview

 The core Medusa package contains an entity `ProductVariantInventoryItem` that is used to establish a relation between a product variant and an inventory item.
-This enables you to use inventory management features on the product variant level, while maintaining the modularity that allows you to choose or implement your custom inventory module.
+This enables you to use inventory management features on the product variant level, while maintaining the modularity that allows you to use Medusa's inventory module or implement your custom inventory module.

 When you use Medusa's Inventory Module, the Medusa backend uses the `ProductVariantInventoryItem` entity as a bridge between the `InventoryItem` entity and the `ProductVariant` entity.